 “You get in my way,” she warns him, “I’ll put a bullet in your knee.
 The one that works.”
 Ouch and ouch.

 The low-down: This CIA operative is no cardboard cut-out, combining serious ass-kickery with what De Armas calls her “bubbly” and “irresponsible” nature.

 “She’s flawed.
 It’s human.
 When I read the part, I was like, ‘Oh, wait, I can be a Bond girl.
 I’m that messy.’”

 In short: Bond girl next door

 The low-down: While Bond’s romantic partners usually get a raw deal, this psychiatrist survived 2015’s Spectre and is still with Bond as No Time to Die opens.

 But when a horrifying package arrives, hinting at a connection with Safin, 007 questions Swann’s loyalties.

 Played by: Rami Malek

-The low-down: The Oscar-winning Bohemian Rhapsody star set out to create a villain who would “really make people’s skin crawl”, and he excels as a scarred psycho with a mask straight out of Lloyd Webber’s Phantom.
+The Oscar-winning Bohemian Rhapsody star set out to create a villain who would “really make people’s skin crawl”, and he excels as a mentally and physically scarred psycho with a shattered Japanese Noh mask.

 Played by: Christoph Waltz